A comprehensive guide on how to improve your Shopify website for Google's Core Web Vitals

 Google recommends your LCP metric should be below 2.5 seconds.

-To optimize your Shopify store’s LCP we recommend adding preload hints to your HTML code.
+One common strategy to fix LCP issues is adding preload hints to your HTML code.
 Preload hints are instructions to the browser that tell it which images, scripts, stylesheets and other resources are most important for the page.
 If you’re using a hero image, for example, telling the browser to preload your image early will prompt the browser to download it sooner, resulting in it showing up quicker from the user’s perspective.